Amazon is playing a dominant role in product advertising and helping sellers to accelerate their sales.

 So, don’t blindly run your ads or pick your products.
 Always, do keyword research first to find out if you have a chance to win in the competition.
 With the right keywords, you can also come up with the right products to sell and become successful in this business.

 Why Shouldn’t You Advertise On Facebook Or Google?

 Undeniably, Amazon PPC is one of the best ways to advertise your products than on Facebook or Google.
 Yes, both are huge platforms with massive audiences but Amazon has stronger and better buyer intent.
 This makes it a key reason to use Amazon PPC.

-Yes, you might show your ads on Facebook or Google but the users might not have searched on these platforms with an intention to buy.
-They might want to just read some information about your product or might have reached Facebook page to see what others are saying about your product.
+Yes, you might show your ads on Facebook or Google but the users might not have searched on these platforms intending to buy.
+They might want to just read some information about your product or might have reached a Facebook page to see what others are saying about your product.